-The destruction caused by these events pales in comparison to that of Hagibis in October 2019, one of the strongest typhoons to hit Japan in decades, which killed hundreds of people and led to over ten million US dollars in damage as well as the interruption of the Rugby World Cup.
+The destruction from these events pales in comparison to that in October 2019 caused by Hagibis, one of the strongest typhoons to hit Japan in decades, which killed hundreds of people and led to over ten million US dollars in damages as well as the interruption of the Rugby World Cup.
 The wounds left behind by the storm are still visible all over the country.
-The fact that it took place in October isn’t anomalous in and of itself, as statistically this occurs once every five years, but “it caused crucial damage and flooding in a very wide area,” Goto explains: “I never expected to see Japan suffer such large damage, especially the east of the country.
+The fact that it took place in October isn’t anomalous in and of itself, as statistically this occurs once every five years, but “the typhoon caused crucial damage and flooding in a very wide area,” Goto explains: “I never expected to see Japan suffer such large damage, especially the east of the country.
 Usually, when typhoons approach eastern Japan they’re in the stage of weakening.
 But Hagibis kept its intensity”.

 Climate change and tropical cyclones